AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

       MultiFab& state_old = fpi.get_mf();

-In this operation, state_old points to the internal in the , by getting a reference to it as fpi.get_mf().
+In this operation, state_old points to the internal MultiFab in the FillPatchIterator, by getting a reference to it as fpi.get_mf().
 This avoids a local copy.

-Note that in the examples above, we see that only  can fill physical boundaries (because these register how to fill the boundaries when they are defined).
-There are some advanced operations in that can get around this, but we do not use them in .
+Note that in the examples above, we see that only StateData can fill physical boundaries (because these register how to fill the boundaries when they are defined).
+There are some advanced operations in AMReX that can get around this, but we do not use them in Castro.

 .. _soft:phys_bcs: